 - Spreadsheets are prone to errors – such as failing to save new data

 - The transfer of spreadsheets from one employee to another can be complicated by the version of the spreadsheet application it was created on versus the version the next employee is viewing it on

 - Without strict document management tools in place, it is easy to overwrite, delete or lose valuable data.

-Not only does it make good sense for the safety and well-being of your employees and colleagues, it makes good business sense as well.
-There are a number of EHS software solutions on the market with varying levels of complexity.
-If you think EcoOnline might be right for your business, get in touch today.
+Not only does it make good sense for the safety and well-being of your employees and colleagues, but it makes good business sense as well to switch to an EHS software system.
+There are several EHS software companies with solutions on the market that have varying levels of complexity.
+If you think EcoOnline and our various modules might be right for your business, get in touch today.